corner-minded/Elegoo-Arduino-Uno---Servos-Light-Countdown/README.md

 ## Objective

 The Arduino Servos Light Countdown project is aimed to establish a light color switch controlled by a servo motor acting as a clock.
-The primary focus was to test out the LEDs on/off commands and switching between each one base on the direction the servo motor was present.
+The primary focus was to test out the LEDs on/off commands and switching between each one base on the direction the servo motor was present at.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]